 Starting in the 1970’s, three personal influences predominate: Buddhist meditation, Rudolf Steiner's understanding of Christ and Carl Rogers’ person-centred practice.

-My first meetings with these was through retreats, group discussion, and an encounter group respectively.
+My first meetings with these were through retreats, group discussion, and an encounter group respectively.

-Carl Rogers uncompromisingly insisted, as a statement of faith in human nature, that every human being inherently seeks fulfillment and that within “authentic psychological contact" we can all, potentially, help one another in this process.
+Carl Rogers uncompromisingly insisted, as a statement of his insight into human nature, that every human being inherently seeks fulfillment and that within “authentic psychological contact" 2 we can all, potentially, help one another in this process.
 Near the end of his life he uses the word ‘spiritual’ to describe the depths to which this contact can go.
+He says:

-From an eastern perspective the Path of Faith means, to “enter fully into the present moment” for thus “we discover life in all its wonders” (Thich Nhat Hanh ).
-This faith is a state of attentive openness, of really listening, a deep empathy, a quiet state of bright patience.
+From an eastern perspective the Path of Faith means, to “enter fully into the present moment” for thus “we discover life in all its wonders” (Thich Nhat Hanh).4 This faith is a state of attentive openness, of really listening, a deep empathy, a quiet state of bright patience.
 This is what my on-going practice of meditation means to me.
-It has “no preferences” or attainments and is “beyond language, for in (the present moment) there is no yesterday, no tomorrow, no today” (Sengstan ).
-This is quite different from the classically rational view of having faith in a deity or person or scripture, i.e. faith in some thing.
+It has “no preferences” or attainments and is “beyond language, for in (the present moment) there is no yesterday, no tomorrow, no today” (Sengstan)5.
+This is quite different from the classical reductionist view of having faith in a deity or person or scripture, i.e. faith in some thing.
 There is nothing here to be intellectually grasped and nothing here to be achieved or possessed.

 Buddhist practice has a strong cognitive element.
 Buddha means ‘The One Who Knows’.
 But this knowing comes from direct reflective experience rather than from encyclopaedic acquisition, structured action or study.
 Deeper than rational observation and carried by bodily felt-sense, Buddhist mindfulness means ‘to know things for what they are’.
 It arises out of quiet contemplation of the conditioned world.
-When the silent mind recognises the inherent emptiness of all conditions attachment, clinging to me and mine, the need to be right, is seen as a delusion.
+When the silent mind recognises the inherent emptiness of all conditions: attachment, clinging to me and mine, the need to be right, is seen as unskilful, a disease of the mind.

-Buddhist practice also has a strong moral element in stating that the awareness that gives rise to peace can be brought into the world if we would “only cease to cherish opinions” (Sengstan ).7 However, Buddhism itself lacks a moral core, it lacks a fundamental respect for the equality it so promotes.
+Buddhist practice also has a strong moral element in stating that the awareness that gives rise to peace can be brought into the world if we would “only cease to cherish opinions” (Sengstan).7 However, Buddhism itself lacks a moral core, it lacks a fundamental respect for the equality it so promotes.

 Rudolf Steiner saw that Christ is incarnate as the Creative Being bringing healing to the world.
-Again for me there is no question of rationally believing in Christ but trying to develop a meditative practice that allows the transfiguring Love of Christ to manifest itself through the process of letting go of self with all its judgemental attributes.
-“Christ: the reality of your divine presence” (Tolle ).
+Again, for me there is no question of rationally believing in Christ, but rather, trying to develop a meditative practice that allows the transfiguring Love that Christ is to manifest itself through the process of letting go of my attachment to self with all its judgemental attributes.
+“Christ: the reality of your divine presence” (Tolle).8

 The target is the process,